Skip to main content

 What Works Well

 Summer Engine’s AI can do a lot directly in your project: Scene modifications.
 Add nodes, set properties, connect signals.
 “Add a CharacterBody2D named Player.”
 “Set the Button text to ‘Start Game’.”
 “Connect the Button’s pressed signal to start_game.”
 Changes appear immediately in the editor.
 Script operations.
 Create scripts, attach them to nodes, open your external editor for code.
 Summer Engine writes production-ready code that integrates with your existing codebase.
 Asset import.
 Import 3D models, textures, and audio from Summer Studio.
 “Import a low-poly tree for my forest.”
 “Build a village: houses, trees, fences, and props.”
 Summer Engine searches, downloads, runs the import pipeline, and places assets.
 Bulk import is supported.
 Many assets in one batch.
 Project settings.
 Change main scene, physics layers, window size.
 Add input actions (jump, movement, controller mappings).
 Game systems.
 Character controllers, inventory systems, AI behaviors, network sync.
 Summer Engine builds complete systems, not just snippets.
-All changes go through safe operations with full undo support.
-Every change can be reverted with Ctrl+Z. Nothing breaks unexpectedly.
+Changes go through project-bound tools with explicit targets and exact receipts.
+Scene operations integrate with the editor’s undo history; file operations are applied atomically and reject stale overwrites.

 Current Limitations